Isol: Background

 Isol was born in Buenos Aires where she lives to this day.
 She studied at the Escuela Nacional "Rogelio Yrurtia" to become a Fine Arts teacher, and spent a few years studying art at the University of Buenos Aires.
-At some point she abandoned teaching to work full-time as an illustrator and writer of children's books, a natural synthesis of her taste for comics, literature and visual arts.
+At some point she abandoned teaching to work full-time as an illustrator and writer of children's books.

 Her first book, Vida de perros (A dog's life) was published in 1997, following a Mention of Honour at the contest A la orilla del Viento, organized by FCE publishers (Fondo de Cultura Económica, Mexico).
-From that moment on she has continued to publish books as an integral author, and has in turn illustrated texts written by other authors, such as Graciela Montes and Paul Auster.
+From that moment on she has continued to write books, and has also illustrated texts written by other authors, such as Graciela Montes and Paul Auster.

-Her personal style for telling stories by means of drawings (candid, yet sometimes ironic) has allowed her the good fortune of being published in Mexico, Spain, USA, France, Korea, Switzerland and Argentina.
+Her books have been published in Mexico, Spain, USA, France, Korea, Switzerland and Argentina.

-From 2000 to 2005 she published a weekly illustration each Sunday in the Clarín (Argentine newspaper) Sunday magazine, doubtlessly the most widely read paper in Argentina.
+From 2000 to 2005 she published a weekly illustration each week in the Sunday magazine of the Clarín (Argentine newspaper), the most widely read paper in Argentina.
 Her section in the paper involved illustrations of well-known tales for children and young people by established authors.
 She has also worked for Página/12 newspaper, Para ti and Noticias magazines, among many others.

 She has currently focused completely on children's picture-books, though she also does some graphic works and comics from time to time, as special projects, such as the book Consecuencias, a project set up by Casa de América, Spain, in 2000, and the book Under the Spell of the Moon, for Groundwood Books in 2004.

 Among other projects, she took part in the BIB ‘99 Workshop for illustrators, organized by UNESCO in Slovakia, and has received the Golden Apple 2003 Award for her illustrations to the book Tic Tac.

 Her books El Globo (The Balloon) and El cuento de Navidad de Auggie Wren (Auggie Wren's Christmas Story) have been selected to be part of the White Ravens list 2003, and 2004, the latter involving a Special Mention.